 5 Ways to Enjoy Comedy by Shakespeare and His Mates

-Richard Inverne visits Straford-upon-Avon in search of some Shakespearean Comedy.
+Richard Inverne visits Straford upon Avon, in search of some Comedy by Shakespeare.

 The FIRST way to enjoy a Shakespeare comedy… is the play has to be put on!
 What might seem obvious simply wasn’t the case on Tuesday 19 July when arriving in Stratford-upon-Avon for a handful of plays, including three comedies and Hamlet, which isn’t very funny in the end, no matter how we might laugh at Polonius and the Gravedigger.

 That day the Midlands sweltered at 35 degrees and both performances (The Swan and the Royal Shakespeare Theatre) had to be cancelled when the cooling systems broke down!
 It was ironically comic to be part of a huge and disappointed crowd who – at 7.25pm – were told to go home.
 Someone shouted “I came all the way from Devon” Then another “Well, I came from Las Vegas [Top that]”.